browserengineering/book/book/glossary.md

 *Animation*: A sequence of visual changes on a computer screen interpreted by humans to look like movement.

-*HTML attribute*: A parameter on an element indicating some information, such as the source of an image or URL of a style sheet.

-*Parsing*: Turning a serialized representation (such as HTML or CSS) into a data structure such as the document tree or a style sheet.

 *CSS*: Cascading Style Sheet.
 A format for representing rules that specify the (mostly visual) styling of elements in the DOM.